 Myla ~ Merciful ~ American

-(May 2012) Update: Myla has taken a huge leap in popularity since this post was originally written in 2008.
-It is currently ranked at #484 and I do expect it to climb a bit more over the next couple of years.
+Sept 2015 Update: Myla has taken a huge leap in popularity since this post was originally written in 2008.
+It is currently ranked at #371 and I do expect it to climb a bit more over the next couple of years, particularly as parents look for an alternative to Miley.

 When I came across this name in my baby name book, I was immediately drawn to it.
 Its meaning is lovely and the sound is really appealing.
 It hits the same buttons as names like Maya, Mia, or even Kayla, but Myla is much more unique.
 And statistics prove it, as Myla is just beginning to be used.
 In 2006, it was number 912 in the U.S., and barely on the map; while Maya, for example, was number 57 that same year.